fffed/bare-bons-for-project/answers/answers.md

 - More battery-friendly

 `requestAnimationFrame` does not:
-- Guarantee when it'll paint; only that it'll paint when needed.
+- Guarantee when it'll paint; only that it'll paint when needed(frame could be skipped).
 - Guarantee the synchronicity of the animations.
 For example, if you start two animations at the same time but then one of the animations is in an area that is visible and the other is not, the first animation will go on playing while the other will not.
 - Paint until the callback function has finished executing, even if you try to trigger a reflow mid-callback by using any of the methods that would trigger a reflow and repaint in normal conditions, like `getComputedStyle()`